Donation Spots and Organizations in the Nashville Area

 ThriftSmart

 According to their website, ThriftSmart notes “Unlike many thrift stores, 100% of our proceeds benefit local nonprofits.
 ThriftSmart is a 501c3 organization.
 Each donation of clothes or goods benefits the lives of others.”
-This is Nashville’s largest thrift store whose sole purpose is support underserved communities in Nashville.
+This is Nashville’s largest thrift store whose sole purpose is to support underserved communities in Nashville.
 They work to support numerous local schools, nonprofits, churches; they also play a huge role in welcoming refugees into the Nashville community.
 To learn more about how to donate gently used toys and more click here.
 ThriftSmart has drop off boxes in Nashville, Smyrna, Brentwood, and Franklin and they even offer free pickup services!
 Learn more about scheduling a donation pickup.

 Fannie Battle Day Home for Children